KyserClark/ntfy/README.md

 [command] && ntfy
 ```

-Send a custom message or use a different topic if a command fails:
+Send a custom message and use a different topic if a command fails:
 ```
 [command] || ntfy -m 'Different Message' -t 'New_Topic'